TAPP-TV/jquery-hipchat-plugin/README.md

 3. On document ready, invoke the plugin, replacing "YOUR_GUEST_ACCESS_URL" with the copied value from above:

         $(function() {
-          $('.any-div-class').hipchat({
+          $('.any-div-class').hipChatPanel({
             url: "YOUR_GUEST_ACCESS_URL",
             timezone: "PST"
           });
         });

-4. When you reload the page, it should now have a window that allows visitors to chat in your room anonymously!
+4. When you reload the page, it should now have a "Chat" button that, when clicked, allows visitors to chat in your room anonymously!

 Options
 ------